Blue Devil (DC Comics): Concept and creation

 Gary Cohn recounted how he and writing partner Dan Mishkin created Blue Devil: Our editor for a number of things we were doing was a guy named Dave Manak.
 At this point, Dan [Mishkin] was living in Michigan and I was in New York.
 I was the point guy who went to the DC office once a week and schmoozed the editors.
-One day Manak says, "Ditko’s been hanging around the office and he really wants something to do.
+One day Manak says, "Ditko's been hanging around the office and he really wants something to do.
 Do you think you and Dan can come up for something for him?"
 I went home and I called Dan and told him about this, and we were both very excited.
 Ditko was the guy who created Spider-Man and Dr. Strange, and we were gaga for Ditko! ...
 We decided to do something that takes something from every Marvel character we ever loved.
-Let’s take Iron Man, the guy in the costume; the Thing, the tragedy of the guy stuck in a shape he didn’t want; and a light-hearted, bouncy approach and a character who was going to move like Spider-Man. ...
+Let's take Iron Man, the guy in the costume; the Thing, the tragedy of the guy stuck in a shape he didn't want; and a light-hearted, bouncy approach and a character who was going to move like Spider-Man. ...
 And we wanted something like the Green Goblin.
 How about Blue Devil?
-We called him that because Dan’s wife is from North Carolina and he was a Blue Devils fan.
+We called him that because Dan's wife is from North Carolina and he was a Blue Devils fan.
 Then we started creating Blue Devil and thinking, "Ditko is going to love this!"
-We created this great proposal, and it was everything that we knew was going to set Ditko’s light on high beam.
+We created this great proposal, and it was everything that we knew was going to set Ditko's light on high beam.
 We took it in to Manak and he gave it to Ditko.
-Ditko looked at it and said, "I’ll do it if I have to, but this is really not my kind of stuff at all".
+Ditko looked at it and said, "I'll do it if I have to, but this is really not my kind of stuff at all".

 However, Manak liked the proposal and suggested that they show it to artist Paris Cullins.
 Cullins was immediately enthusiastic, and Blue Devil was given his own series.
+As Cullins recalled, the character came about through "a little story in House of Mystery that was supposed to be, and here’s the truth for that, it was originally designed a short story for Steve Ditko and it was supposed to be like a superhero story, but a monster superhero story, but a short one.
+He said, 'No.' He didn’t want to do it and then they asked me."

-Blue Devil's costume and general visual appearance were chiefly designed by Cohn; Cullins came up with the belt design.
+Blue Devil's costume and general visual appearance were designed by Cohn, while Cullins came up with the belt design.